-In 2015, she became the European Indoor champion in the pentathlon with a British record of 5000 points.
-She also holds both British high jump records, outdoor with a height of 1.98m at the 2016 Olympic Games, indoor with a height of 1.97 m at the 2015 British Indoor Athletics Championships, and the British Indoor Long Jump Record, with a distance of 6.93m.
-She finished sixth in the 2016 Olympic Games and fifth in the 2017 World Championships.
+2015 held another victory for Katarina when she claimed the title of the European Indoor Champion competing in the pentathlon.
+She also holds both British high jump records, outdoor with a height of 1.98m at the 2016 Rio Olympic Games, indoor with a height of 1.97 m at the 2015 British Indoor Athletics Championships, and the British Indoor Long Jump Record, with a distance of 6.93m.
+She finished sixth in the 2016 Rio Olympic Games and fifth in the 2017 World Championships.

-She missed out on a medal at the Games, taking sixth in the heptathlon, although her performance in the heptathlon high jump of 1.98 m set a new British high jump record, and would have been good enough to take gold in the stand-alone Olympic high jump competition.
-In September 2016, UK Athletics confirmed that Johnson-Thompson had split with coach Mike Holmes, having been trained by him since 2008.
+At her first competition after an injury she scored 6304 points which lead to her qualifying for the Rio 2016 Olympic Games.
+Unfortunately, she didn’t win a medal at the games, finishing in sixth place competing in the heptathlon.
+Her performance in the heptathlon high jump of 1.98 m set a new British high jump record and would have been good enough to take the gold in the stand-alone Olympic high jump competition.

-To book Katarina Johnson-Thompson as the sports speaker for your corporate event, function or conference, simply contact the Champions Speakers agency by emailing email@example.com or by calling a booking agent directly on 0207 1010 553.
+To book Katarina Johnson-Thompson as the sports speaker for your corporate event, conference or function simply contact the Champions Speakers agency using the contact details below.

 When at corporate events, Katarina is known to cover the following topics: